nokia-wroclaw/competition-cpp-parallel-indexing/README.md

 60 seconds of pseudo random search and index queries.

 Winning criteria:
-Maximum amount of handled (finished):
-- number of performed queries
-- number of matches found
+Sum of number of handled (finished) queries, performed by all clients + total number of files found, by queries.

 Allowed modifications:
 - everything under Impl/ directory (both creating new files and modifying existing ones).